Ex-Trump lawyer Michael Cohen arrives at prison

 Since mid-March, federal prosecutors in New York have rebuffed Cohen's repeated offers to provide more information about alleged wrongdoing by Trump and other people in his orbit, Davis said.

+His legal team asked House Democrats last month to intercede with prosecutors after Cohen testified on Capitol Hill in February and March, but they were reticent to do so.

 "Michael may be sentenced within the walls of a federal correctional institution.
-But the truth has no walls," Davis said in a statement.
+But the truth has no walls," Davis said in a statement Monday.

-His legal team asked House Democrats last month to intercede after Cohen testified on Capitol Hill, but they were reticent to do so.

 Cohen is the only person charged with a crime in connection with the hush-money payments to women who allegedly had affairs with Trump.